Alexander Kuklev, JetBrains Research

 Γ ⊢ expr : §X

 Now it remains to be shown (by induction on Verse calculus terms), that our system can interpret Verse calculus with essentially the same reduction rules.
-Since Verse calculus satisfies a condition called logical completeness, it is also admissible for our system:
+Since Verse calculus satisfies a condition called logical completeness, it should be possible to add the following rule to our system:

 Γ ⊢ X : Surveyable Γ, x : X ⊢ y : §Y